maxmartinezruts/Neuro-Evolution/README.md

 to reproduce similar copies of themselves, thereby inducing a tendency on the population of subsequent generations towards fitter specimens.

-GAs are proved to be very effective in many real world and engineering optimization tasks such as electromagnetic system design [5] and aerodynamic design [7].
+GAs are proved to be very effective in many real world and engineering optimization tasks such as electromagnetic system design and aerodynamic design.
 The reason why it has become widely used and effective is due to its simplistic implementation in object-oriented programming.
 A parallelism is present between biological evolution and GAs, populations being sets, specimens being objects, genes being weights and biases and brains being ANNs.
 One could think of this parallelism by comparing the biological approach: